""I… don’t know what’s happening to me."

 She tears out of the house.

 GM: Victoria doesn’t taste anything in her throat.
-The words come out perfectly clear—choked only by her own guilt.
+The words come out perfectly clear—choked only by guilt.

-Then she’s gone, the old man’s blood hot in her veins, and she doesn’t feel like she was ever shot at all.
+Then she’s gone, the old man’s blood hot in her veins, and doesn’t feel like she was ever shot.